What is Sveltia CMS?

 Scalability

 There are no hard limits on the amount of content or number of users you can have with Sveltia CMS.
-However, performance may vary depending on the size of your Git repository and the capabilities of your Git service provider.
-Among the supported Git backends, GitHub generally offers the best performance and reliability due to its robust infrastructure and API rate limits.
+However, performance may vary depending on the size of your Git repository and your Git service provider’s capabilities.

 Framework Agnosticism

-Sveltia CMS is typically used to generate data that is then consumed by a frontend framework to build websites or applications.
+Sveltia CMS is typically used to generate data that is then consumed by a frontend framework to build websites or web applications.
 It’s framework-agnostic, meaning it simply reads and writes data files without interacting with your chosen framework.

 Target Audience